Choose Kingston's Computer Animation MA

 What will you study?

 You will learn clean modelling techniques, principles of animation, lighting, shading, texturing, rendering and compositing.
 You will create computer animation assets, both alone and in teams, using industry-standard production techniques that stimulate a professional environment of collaboration to deliver a product on time.
-You will also work as part of a team comprising students from different media disciplines, undertaking projects that have previously included use of brain–computer interface systems, computer vision and optical stereoscopic 3D, and you will learn how to present yourself to potential employers through your professional presence and portfolio.
+You will also work as part of a team comprising students from different media disciplines, undertaking projects that have previously included the use of brain-computer interface systems, computer vision and optical stereoscopic 3D, and you will learn how to present yourself to potential employers through your professional presence and portfolio.

 Development of a portfolio of computer graphic work (including 3D assets, textures and animations), presentations, essays.